- Sharp styling

 The 2020 Hyundai Veloster is 50 percent more useful than you might expect.

-The 2020 Hyundai Veloster’s 167-inch overall length makes it one of the smallest new cars available, and yet it makes up for its trim proportions with well thought-out touches.
+The 2020 Hyundai Veloster’s 167-inch overall length makes it one of the smallest new cars available, and yet it makes up for its trim proportions with clever touches.

 The Veloster features two side doors on the right side and a longer driver’s door, which gives rear-seat riders easier access than in a typical coupe.
 Truthfully, most buyers will probably use the third door for loading a pet or a week’s groceries since rear-seat space is at a premium.